DHR-Store/AI_desktop_controller/README.md

 ---

-## 🧠 How Connection Works
+## 🧠 How the Connection Works

-1️⃣ Launcher checks MateEngine process
+1️⃣ Launcher checks if MateEngine process is running
-2️⃣ If not running → auto start
+2️⃣ If not running → auto-starts it
-3️⃣ Engine loads waifu model
+3️⃣ Engine loads Waifu model
-4️⃣ Socket connection established
+4️⃣ Socket connection is established
 5️⃣ AI commands sync with animation system

 ---